elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 #import "../glossary.typ": defs
 #import "@preview/glossy:0.8.0": init-glossary

-#show : init-glossary.with(defs)
+#show: init-glossary.with(defs)

 = @GA:long approach
 A C++ implementation of a @GA:long is proposed as an alternative approach to solving the @TSP.
 The goal is to provide a faster way to find good solutions for large instances, which are too expensive to solve using exact methods.
 The @GA is a metaheuristic that mimics the process of natural selection, where the fittest individuals from a population of solutions are selected to create new generations.
 // The Genetic Algorithm uses several operators to evolve the population of solutions: selection, crossover, mutation and replacement.

 == Implementation details